 In March last year DWP introduced regulations to reverse the effect of two Upper Tribunal judgments relating to the PIP eligibility criteria – for background to these changes see our Commons Library briefing CBP-7911, Changes to the Personal Independence Payment eligibility criteria.
 The most significant change made by the regulations was to tighten the rules on access to the mobility component for people unable to undertake journeys due to “overwhelming psychological distress.”
 This would potentially affect people with a wide range of conditions including learning disability, autism, schizophrenia, anxiety conditions, social phobias and early dementia.

 How did disability organisations respond?

-Disability organisations have called on the Government not to proceed with the changes.
-Some have questioned how the changes fit with the Government’s stated commitment to “parity of esteem” between physical and mental health issues.
-Opposition parties are also seeking to annul the regulations (which are subject to the negative procedure).
+Disability organisations called on the Government not to proceed with the changes.
+Some questioned how the changes fit with the Government’s stated commitment to “parity of esteem” between physical and mental health issues.

 Commons Briefing papers CBP-7911